amd/quark-documentation/docs/onnx/user_guide_accuracy_improvement.rst

    True to do fast finetune (default is False).
 -  **extra_options**: (Dictionary or None) Contains key-value pairs for various options in different cases.
-Fast finetune related options are packaged within extra_options as a member whose key is “FastFinetune” and values are:
+Fast finetune related options are packaged within extra_options as a member whose key is "FastFinetune" and values are:

    -  OptimAlgorithm: (String) The specified algorithm for fast finetune.
-Optional values are “adaround” and “adaquant”, the former adjusts the weight’s rounding function, which is relatively stable and might converge faster, while the latter trains the weight directly, so might have a greater improvement.
-The default value is “adaround”.
+Optional values are "adaround" and "adaquant", the former adjusts the weight's rounding function, which is relatively stable and might converge faster, while the latter trains the weight directly, so might have a greater improvement.
+The default value is "adaround".
    -  OptimDevice: (String) The compute device for fast finetune.
-      Optional values are “cpu”, “hip:0” and “cuda:0”.
-The default value is “cpu”.
+      Optional values are "cpu", "hip:0" and "cuda:0".
+The default value is "cpu".
    -  BatchSize: (Int) Batch size for finetuning.
 The larger batch size, the better accuracy but the longer training time.
 The default value is 1.